MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-data-protection-metrics-report.md

 ---
 # Data protection metrics report

-## What is the data protection metrics report?
+## What is the data protection metrics report

 The data protection metrics report is a dedicated report that [Power BI administrators](../admin/service-admin-role.md) can use to monitor and track sensitivity label usage and adoption in their tenant.